 is not true for 20MHz bandwidth.
 So it is best to remove this wrong equation.

 ax editor: please make the following changes in Clause 26.3.8:

 On P100L26 (CID #298): Change the definition of to definition of

-is the set of subcarriers that have non-zero values within Kr in the HE-STF and Data fields, and defined in Equation (26-7) for the HE-LTF field.
+is the cardinality of the set of modulated subcarriers within for each field.